priteshsalesforce/Command-Center-Dashboards/Simple_Product_Demo_Script.md

 *[Scene: Landing page]*

-**"This is the Vision Command Center - a unified dashboard that brings together business data from across your organization.
-It's designed to give different roles in your company the information they need to make decisions and take action."**
+**"This is the Vision Command Center - a unified dashboard that brings together business data from across the company.
+It's designed to give different roles in the company the information they need to make decisions and take action."**

 **"Let me show you how it works using Samsung as an example.
 We'll look at it from a CXO perspective first."**